BottyBott/wavefunction-now/notebooks/README.md

    - Injects Poisson noise into detector counts.
    - Illustrates how agreement degrades and how the tests quantify the shift.

-## In-progress / future ideas
+5. `free_wavepacket.ipynb`

-- `free_wavepacket.ipynb`: Gaussian packet propagation and sampling.
+   - Tracks a single Gaussian packet in free space.
+   - Validates the spreading wave against detector statistics.

+6. `stern_gerlach_correlations.ipynb`
-- `stern_gerlach_correlations.ipynb`: sequential spin measurement correlations.
+   - Simulates sequential Stern–Gerlach measurements.
+   - Demonstrates collapse-induced correlations for aligned and orthogonal axes.

 Each notebook emphasises that detectors record binary events and the wave function is the blueprint that predicts their correlation structure.